 3. You can build an onboarding program to introduce your brand and its offerings to the new subscribers.

 As discussed in the previous section, engagement programs make use of streams to group the content.
 You can then send it out at different times according to your business type, industry, the challenges faced by the prospects, and the stage of the buyer’s journey.

-The advantage of employing engagement programs is that you do not have to reconfigure the email campaigns while setting up the entire series of content.
+The advantage of employing engagement programs is that you do not have to reconfigure the email campaigns while setting up the entire series of content; all Marketo experts will concur with this.
 In other words, Marketo will confirm the email address from the person’s activity log and make sure that the user does not receive an email again.
 Just keep in mind that you must use the same email asset without cloning it.

 Suppose a user received the first email in the stream and you added a new email at the top before the subsequent cast, the user will receive the new email and the third email in the next casts.

 You can also move the content up and down in the streams and adjust the priority of the emails.
 You can disable the seasonal campaigns when they are not relevant anymore.

 Sometimes, you might have to add people in another stream according to the need to nurture them and move them closer to conversion.